 To use the repeat purchase ratio formula, find the number of customers who purchased more than once and the total number of customers in a specified time frame first.
-Then, divide them, as shown in the image below.
+Then, divide them.

 How to improve repeat purchase rate

-To encourage repeat purchase frequency, you can offer incentives, discounts, and small rewards to boost loyalty and turn them into loyal customers.
+To encourage repeat purchase frequency, you can offer incentives, discounts, and small rewards to build loyalty and turn them into loyal customers.